-In the past, some Preceptors have raised queries regarding the applicability of certain behaviours in their setting.
-Some suggested activities that could develop competency in these behaviours can be found Appendix II.
+In the past, some Preceptors have raised queries regarding the opportunities to practice certain competencies in their setting.
+Some suggested activities that could develop competency in these areas can be found Table 2.
 These may assist you and your student in identifying an activity that is suitable for your placement environment.
-If you believe that any of these behaviours are not applicable in your placement setting, please contact a Practice Educator as soon as possible.
+If you believe that any of these competencies are not applicable in your placement setting, please contact a Practice Educator as soon as possible.

 The Competency Assessment will be completed and recorded on the APPEL Virtual Learning Environment.
-The VLE will link each student with their Preceptor and provides details of all the required competency behaviours.
+The VLE will link each student with their Preceptor and provides details of all the required competencies.